Documentation / AI-Augmented Stress Scenario Types — Historical, Hypothetical & Black Swan

 Replay past crises — 2008 GFC, 2020 COVID crash, eurozone debt crisis, dot-com bust — with shocks calibrated against actual market impacts across all risk factors.
 But StressGen doesn't just replay old correlations.
 It re-grounds each historical event in today's market structure, regulations, and leverage profiles, so the shocks reflect how that crisis would propagate now.

-Use when: You need a regulatory-accepted benchmark, want to stress test against a known crisis, or need to show how your portfolio would have performed during a specific historical event.
+Use when: You need an established benchmark, want to stress test against a known crisis, or need to show how your portfolio would have performed during a specific historical event.

 Hypothetical